-- An applicant for enrollment at the College is required to possess a diploma from an accredited high school or the recognized equivalent or meet the requirements of the Ability-to-Benefit section of the Catalog.
+- An applicant for enrollment at the College is required to possess a diploma from an accredited high school or the recognized equivalent.
 High school documentation from a country other than the United States must be translated and certified to be at least the equivalent of a U.S. high school diploma by an agency that is a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE).
 Applicants must provide a copy of their high school diploma, transcripts, or a copy of their GED/HSE.
-Veteran applicants may submit a valid DD-214 form (see page 22). - Be at least 18 years old.
+Veteran applicants may submit a valid DD-214 form. - ➤ Be at least 18 years old.
 If younger than 18, the applicant must provide a valid high school diploma or equivalent for admission to any program or course.
-Note: Applicants to the MT program must be at least 18 years old. - All applicants are required to meet with an Admissions Representative, complete a questionnaire, interview with the program director, and receive a favorable background check if applying to any of the following: MT or ST. (see page 17).
-Note: Applicants to the MT and ST programs will be subject to the background check for purposes of live scan eligibility. - > Tour the campus in the company of an admissions representative. - > Be in good physical and mental health in order to adequately progress through the program. - > Provide a valid third-party evaluation of foreign transcripts or diploma, as applicable. - Applicants enrolling in the College who have a misdemeanor conviction should be aware that they may not meet applicable licensure or certification requirements and may not be able to secure employment in the field.
-Certain misdemeanor convictions may prevent a student from successfully completing the desired program due to the inability to place students on externship or clinical sites; therefore, in these instances, the College reserves the right to deny admission. - > The College does not accept admissions applications from prospective students with felony convictions in the

-Massage Therapist program.
+Note: Applicants to the MT/PTA program must be at least 18 years old. - All applicants are required to meet with an Admissions Representative, complete a questionnaire, interview with the program director, and receive a favorable background check if applying to any of the following: MT/PTA. (see page 17).
+Note: Applicants to the MT/PTA program will be subject to the background check for purposes of live scan eligibility. - Tour the campus in the company of an admissions representative. - > Be in good physical and mental health in order to adequately progress through the program. - > Provide a valid third-party evaluation of foreign transcripts or diploma, as applicable. - Applicants enrolling in the College who have a misdemeanor conviction should be aware that they may not meet applicable licensure or certification requirements and may not be able to secure employment in the field.
+Certain misdemeanor convictions may prevent a student from successfully completing the desired program due to the inability to place students on externship or clinical sites; therefore, in these instances, the College reserves the right to deny admission. - The College does not accept admissions applications from prospective students with felony convictions in the Massage Therapist program.
 The College does not believe that students should make a substantial investment of time, money, and potential debt if the ability to secure employment in the field of training is unlikely.
 If you have a felony conviction, please disclose that information to your Admissions Representative, and they can provide further assistance.